JetBrains-Research/pubtrends-clustering/README.md

-# Nature Reviews Reference Clustering
+# PubTrends clustering analysis based on Nature Reviews papers

 This is the source code for the [Open Access Paper](https://doi.org/10.1145/3459930.3469501). \
 Shpynov, O. and Nikolai, K., 2021, August.
 PubTrends: a scientific literature explorer.
 In Proceedings of the 12th ACM Conference on Bioinformatics, Computational Biology, and Health Informatics (pp. 1-1).